StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 //// tab | Cleanup Operations

 - **Usage**: Use `trap` to define actions, such as removing temporary files, that should run before a script exits.
-    - **Reason**: Without `trap`, reliable cleanup can be difficult, especially if a script exits unexpectedly. `trap` runs cleanup actions regardless of how the script ends, helping keep the environment clean.
+    - **Reason**: Without `trap`, reliable cleanup can be difficult, especially if a script exits unexpectedly.
+Traps ensure cleanup actions run regardless of how the script ends, helping keep the environment clean.

 ///// admonition | Example
     type: example